Back to Homepage Credit Suisse Australia Privacy and Credit Reporting Policy

 We respect your privacy.
 Please read this policy carefully so that you can understand how we collect and use the personal and credit information that you provide to us.

 This policy is intended to help you understand how Credit Suisse manages the personal and credit information about you that we collect, hold, use and disclose, how you can seek access to and correction of that information and, if necessary, how you can make a complaint relating to our handling of that information.

 We are serious about our responsibility to protect your personal and credit information and manage it consistently with the Privacy Act and Credit Reporting Code.
-Credit Suisse in Australia, which includes Credit Suisse AG, Sydney Branch; Credit Suisse Investment Services (Australia) Limited; Credit Suisse Equities (Australia) Limited and any other Credit Suisse entity registered in Australia, is committed to maintaining the privacy of our clients.
+Credit Suisse in Australia, which includes Credit Suisse AG; Credit Suisse Investment Services (Australia) Limited; Credit Suisse Equities (Australia) Limited, Credit Suisse (Australia) Limited and any other Credit Suisse entity carrying on business in Australia, is committed to maintaining the privacy of our clients.
 Unless stated otherwise, this policy is relevant to the personal and credit information of both our current and former clients, as well as other individuals we may deal with (for example, guarantors, directors and shareholders relating to our clients, or individuals we deal with in other capacities as part of our business).

 This policy also includes our credit reporting policy, it covers additional information on how we manage your personal information collected in connection with a credit application or a credit facility.
 We refer to this credit-related information in this policy as credit information.